Melaniemlg/Site_mel/content/portfolio/ut/pl-mao.md

 **Keywords**: LOVERS | FIRST LOVE | FEELINGS | EMOTIONS | FAMILY

+***A fresh and colourful picture book about being in love.***

 Mao wonders: how do you know when you are in love?
 Determined to solve this mystery, he questions all members of his family.
 "Being in love?
 It's like a flower growing in your heart..." says his mummy.
 "Being in love?
 It's like flying away, very high..." replies his daddy.
 With these answers, Mao is no further ahead...
-Who will help recognize his own feelings and discover if he is really in love?
+Who will help him recognize his own feelings and discover if he really is in love?